1989 Copa Digeder

-The Copa Digeder 1989 was the 19th edition of the Chilean Cup tournament.
-The competition started on March 4, 1989 and concluded on July 9, 1989. first and second level teams took part in the tournament.
+The 1989 Copa Digeder was the 19th edition of the Chilean Cup tournament.
+The competition started on March 4, 1989, and concluded on July 9, 1989. first and second level teams took part in the tournament.
 Colo-Colo won the competition for their seventh time, beating Universidad Católica 1–0 in the final.
 The points system in the first round awarded 3 points for a win.
 In the event of a tie, each team was awarded 1 point, and an additional point was awarded to the winner of a penalty shoot-out.